Scripture Reference: Exodus 19:1-20:21; Exodus 24:1-24; and Exodus 31:18

 These commands were the foundation of their lives.
-The laws were given to protect and to help them become a great nation that was unique and different from all the surrounding nations.
+The laws were given to protect and help them become a great nation that was unique and different from all the surrounding nations.

 As God descended upon the mountain in fire, the rumbling of thunder, the flashing of lightning, and the sound of a trumpet made everyone tremble (Exodus 19:16-18).
 God had a purpose appearing with power.
 In Exodus 20:20 we discover that God wanted the Israelites to see His power so that they would obey Him.

-In answer to God’s call Moses went up and down the mountain a number of times to receive God’s instructions for his people.
+In answer to God’s call, Moses went up and down the mountain a number of times to receive God’s instructions for his people.
 When Moses explained God’s covenant to the people, they promised obedience.
-Thes commands reflect the character of God and therefore remind us that following God means living up to a standard, to the character of God.
+These commands reflect the character of God and therefore remind us that following God means living up to a standard, of the character of God.
 These objective standards are something against which we can measure our behaviour and are often the instruments the Holy Spirit uses to convict us of sin.

 Through the Ten Commandments, God provided guidelines for interaction with himself and with other people.
 God wasn’t just giving Israel a set of laws.
 He was renewing the covenant He had made with Abraham, Isaac, and Jacob.
 God promised to make Israel His own special people and a holy nation if they would obey Him (Exodus 19:5-6).

 - Commandment 1– Have no other God before Me- Jehovah (better “Yahweh”) is the only real God.
 His people must not invent or accept any others.

 - Commandment 3– Do not take my name in vain-Do not use God’s name in profane cursing.
 Do not use His name without really meaning to speak of Him.
 Some people use His name as an expression of surprise, wonder, or anger.
 His people should never do that.